142nd (6th London) Brigade: Interwar years

 47th Division and its subformations began to reform in the redesignated Territorial Army in 1920.
 142 Bde was reformed with its original battalions, and with brigade HQ at the Regimental Headquarters of the Welsh Guards at Wellington Barracks in Birdcage Walk.

 In the 1930s, reorganisation of the TA saw the brigade's traditional battalions being retasked (the 21st became 35th (1st Surrey Rifles) Anti-Aircraft Battalion, RE (TA) and the 23rd became 42nd Royal Tank Regiment in 1935, 22nd and 24th became 6th (Bermondsey) and 7th (Southwark) battalions of the Queen's Royal Regiment (West Surrey), transferred to 131st (Surrey) Infantry Brigade) and posted away.
 The brigade was disbanded in 1936.

 Second World War

-The rapid expansion of the TA after the Munich Crisis saw 6th London Brigade reformed in April 1939 as a Second Line TA formation within a new 2nd London Division.
+The rapid expansion of the TA after the Munich Crisis saw 6th London Brigade re-formed in April 1939 as a Second Line TA formation within a new 2nd London Division.
 It consisted of battalions of the Middlesex Regiment organised in the machine gun role: